 The North of Ireland Family History Society (NIFHS) has a well stocked Research Centre at Unit C4 in the Valley Business Centre in Newtownabbey.
 The Valley Business Centre has a free car park and there is a café on the site.
-The normal Opening Hours of the Research Centre are Tuesdays 2:00pm to 8:00pm, excepting Christmas, New Year, Easter and July.
+The normal Opening Hours of the Research Centre are Tuesdays and Thursdays 2pm to 8pm, excepting Christmas, New Year, Easter and July.
 Check the Calendar page.
 It can be opened at other times for research if volunteers are available or booked for Branch events by arrangement with the Research Centre Bookings Officer – see Contacts.
 For details about how to get to the Research Centre see the Location & Directions page.